-Year 4 should include opportunities to:
+Year 6 should include opportunities to:

-- experience learning in familiar contexts and a range of contexts that relate to study in other areas of the curriculum - interact with peers and teachers from other classes and schools in a range of face-toface and online/virtual environments.
+- communicate with peers and teachers from other classes and schools, community members, and individuals and groups - communicate in a range of face-to-face and online/virtual environments.

 2.3.7 Educational equity

 Equity means fair treatment of all.
 In developing teaching, learning and assessment programs, teachers provide opportunities for all students to demonstrate what they know and what they can do.